Battle of Hengyang: Allied leadership

 Chiang Kai-shek's only consolation and trust lay in Chennault, who by now had become the head of the newly established U.S. 14th Air Force in China.
 Chennault's antagonism towards Stilwell was fully displayed in his letter to Roosevelt on 26 January 1944, urging that Stilwell be replaced.
 As the 14th Air Force exerted every bit of its strength but failed to halt the aggressively advancing Japanese troops, Chennault blamed Stilwell for not allocating enough materials to his forces.

 The total collapse of Chinese armies in the Henan Campaign and rapid fall of Changsha exposed Chiang Kai-shek's perilous state on the home front.
 The military was rife with corruption, low morale, disobedience, lack of discipline, top officers deserting their command posts, and even high-ranking commanders disobeying his orders.
 While losing control of his own armies, the Generalissimo also was losing the trust of the U.S. On 6 July, with the Battle of Hengyang raging, President Roosevelt telegraphed Chiang Kai-shek, requesting him to make Stilwell the commander of all Chinese and American forces.

 In the meantime, the supreme commanders of China's Ninth, Seventh, and Fourth War Areas, together with high-ranking politician Li Jishen, were also plotting to seize power from Chiang Kai-shek.
 The idea of setting up a sort of separate government was thrown out early in 1944 and fermented through spring and summer.
 Those initiators informed Stilwell and asked him for American equipment, to which Stilwell agreed.

-It was in the midst of this tough, complicated wrangling among the leadership that the Battle of Hengyang was fought.
+It was in the middle of this conflict among the leadership that the Battle of Hengyang was fought.